-What are cash equivalents?
+What are Cash Equivalents?

 Cash and its equivalents differ from other current assets like marketable securities and accounts receivable, based on their nature.
-However, certain marketable securities may classify as a cash equivalent, depending on the accounting policy of a firm.
+However, certain marketable securities may classify as a cash equivalent, depending on the accounting policy of a company.

-List of cash equivalents
+List of Cash Equivalents

 The full list of cash equivalents includes the following items with maturity dates that are typically three months or less:

 - Other liquid investments that mature within three months

 Companies may elect to classify some types of their marketable securities as cash equivalents.
 This depends on the liquidity of the investment and what the company intends to do with such products.
 Typically, this will be disclosed in the footnotes of a company’s financial statements.

 Cash and cash equivalents are part of the current assets section of the balance sheet and contribute to a company’s net working capital.
 Net working capital is equal to current assets, less current liabilities.

 Working capital is important for funding a business in the short term (12 months or less) and can be used to help finance inventory, operating expenses, and capital purchases.

 When building a financial model, cash is typically the last item to be completed and will reveal whether or not the balance sheet balances and if the model is working properly.